I am Fran Macilvey, a Scottish author and speaker. I live in Edinburgh, Scotland.

 I have guested on Carol Graham’s radio show ‘Never Ever Give Up Hope’ and you can hear our radio interview on Carol Graham’s blog, on Apple i-tunes and as a stitcher podcast.
 I so much enjoyed sharing and swapping experiences with Carol and I hope you enjoy listening and will encourage all your friends to share, comment and review.

-Together with Michael McEwan, I facilitated a workshop at the first ever SNP party conference for members with disabilities, in Glasgow, on 30th January 2016.
+Together with Michael McEwan, I facilitated a workshop at the first ever SNP party conference for members with disabilities, in Glasgow in January 2016.
 I am immensely grateful to Jamie Szymkowiak for this opportunity.

 You can also contact me using the ‘contact’ form on this website, through the ‘Live Literature’ scheme of the Scottish Book Trust or by emailing email@example.com.